 · Myth #1: Dog poop will fertilize the yard.
 Nothing could be further from the truth!
 Dog feces is actually detrimental to your grass.
 While excrement from an animal on a vegetarian diet can be useful for the soil, your dogs’ waste is not.
 Poop is made up of what the animal eats.
 A dog eats a protein-rich diet heavy with animal fats, which can lead to a nutrient imbalance in the grass.
 In fact, the acidic makeup of dog poop wreaks havoc on a lawn, burning and browning the grass when left around for long periods.
 It is vital for the health of your lawn to pick up that poop!

 · Myth #3: Picking up dog poop with a plastic bag and tossing it in the garbage is the best way to get rid of poop.
 Not really.
 It can take anywhere from 10 to 1,000 years depending on what type of plastic bag you use, for the bag to decompose, which adds to environmental strains.
 The problem is that even biodegradable bags take a long time to decompose.
 Adding more waste to our ever-expanding landfills isn’t the greenest option.
 Not to mention the fact that the dog poop can still contaminate the earth with runoff water from storms.
 And more poops in the landfill will add more methane gas to the air, which makes air quality worse.
 The best way to get rid of the poop is with a designed composter that breaks down a dog’s poop while containing the bacteria and keeping your lawn clear of unwanted pathogens.
+I personally use a Doggie Dooley, like this one you can find on Amazon, in my backyard.
 You could also flush the dog poop down the toilet like you flush your own.
 Once there, it will be treated in a water treatment facility that will kill the bacteria before it grows and damages your yard.

 Who does love when you leave dog poop in the yard?

-· Weeds!
+Weeds!
 Weeds can thrive when dog poop is lying around.
 Let’s face it; it seems like weeds can survive anything.
 While your grass may not like the acidic content of dog poop, weeds will flourish.
-Many Melbourne, Rockledge and Viera yards are seeing this very issue with all of our recent rain adding to the mix.
+Many Suntree, Rockledge, and Viera yards are seeing this very issue with all of our recent rain adding to the mix.

 Here is the Dirty Truth

-This means that by being in an area that pet feces have not yet been removed, you or your pet could be coming in contact with remnants of poop and possible pathogens.
+This means that by being in an area where pet feces has not yet been removed, you, your kids or grandkids, or your pet could be coming in contact with remnants of poop and possible pathogens.